 '''

-$ PYTHONPATH=$PYTHONPATH:<path-to-nepi>/src python experiment.py
+$ export PYTHONPATH=$PYTHONPATH:<path-to-nepi>/src

 '''

 2.4 Run experiments

 There are two ways you can use NEPI to run your experiments.
 The first one is writing a Python script, which will import NEPI libraries, and run it.
 The second one is in interactive mode by using Python console.